geoscience-community-codes/spatial_density/README.md

 ### perl script DEPENDENCIES
 The script depends on a number of perl modules:
-PDL::Lite
+>install PDL::Lite
-PDL::Core
+>install PDL::Core
-PDL::MatrixOps
+>install PDL::MatrixOps
-PDL::Basic
+>install PDL::Basic
-PDL::LinearAlgebra
+>install PDL::LinearAlgebra

 These modules can be downloaded and installed using the perl installation program: